 Term Description Allocation body Body responsible for path allocation, which is independent in its legal form, organisation and decision-making from any railway undertaking (Directive 2012/34/EU of the European Parliament and of the Council).
 Applicant A railway undertaking or an international grouping of railway undertakings or other persons or legal entities, such as competent authorities under Regulation (EC) No 1370/2007 of the European Parliament and of the Council and shippers, freight forwarders and combined transport operators, with a public-service or commercial interest in procuring infrastructure capacity (Directive 2012/34/EU (3).
 Basic parameter Means any regulatory, technical or operational condition which is critical to interoperability and requires a decision in accordance with the procedure laid down in Article 21(2) before any development of draft TSIs by the joint representative body.
 Combined Transport (CT) Intermodal transport constituted by rail and road transport mode.
 Company Code (CC) Company Codes (CCs) identify railway stakeholders for the purpose of telematic application services.
 Competent authority A public authority, agency or other body which is competent to perform tasks pursuant to the legal acts referred to in Article 2(1) and for which access to regulatory information is necessary, such as checking, enforcing, validating or monitoring compliance on the territory of a Member State.
-Consignee Party to whom the goods are to be delivered.
+5 Consignee Party to whom the goods are to be delivered.
 Consignment Goods sent under a single contract of carriage.
 Consignment note Electronic record or paper document which records the contract of carriage.
 Consignment order A subset of the consignment note which shows the relevant information for a RU, needed to carry on the transportation during its responsibility until handover to a next RU.
 Consignor Party which, by contract with a Service Integrator, consigns or sends goods with the carrier, or has them conveyed by him.
 Customer Means a person or entity buying rail freight transport services.
 Decryption Means the converting of encrypted data back into their original form.
-Delay Means the time difference between the time the passenger was scheduled to arrive according to the published timetable and the time of his/her actual or expected arrival.